clevy11/Performance_optimize_Project_Tracker/README.md

 *   **Task Assignment**: Assign and unassign tasks to developers.
 *   **Pagination & Sorting**: Efficiently browse through lists of projects, developers, and tasks with support for pagination and sorting by various attributes.
 *   **Transactional Operations**: Ensures data integrity using Spring's transaction management.
-*   **Caching**: Improves performance for frequently accessed data using Spring Cache.
+*   **High-Performance Caching**: Improves performance with Caffeine cache for frequently accessed data, with TTL and size-based eviction.
+*   **Lightweight DTOs**: Optimized data transfer with minimal payload size for better performance.
+*   **Metrics & Monitoring**: Comprehensive metrics collection with Spring Boot Actuator and Prometheus integration.
 *   **Audit Logging**: All C/U/D operations on major entities (Projects, Tasks, Developers) are logged to MongoDB for auditing purposes.
-An endpoint (`/logs`) can be implemented to view these logs.
 *   **Advanced Queries & Endpoints**:
     *   Retrieve overdue tasks.
     *   Get the top N developers based on the number of completed tasks.